ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 pair is also omitted here.
 That is, when preparing a binary ladder for a log entry, the Transparency Log considers the log entries that are in its direct path and to its left.
-If, during a search for the label-version pair being monitored, the user would receive an inclusion proof for some version `v` from one of these log entries, then the lookup for version `v` is omitted.
+If, during a search for the label-version pair being monitored, the user would receive an inclusion proof for some version from one of these log entries, then the lookup for this version is omitted.

 ## Contact Algorithm

 To monitor a given label, users maintain a small amount of state: a map from a position in the log to a version counter.
 The version counter is the greatest version of the label that's been proved to exist at that log position.
-Users initially populate this map by setting the position of the first log entry to contain the label-version pair they've looked up to map to that version.
+Users initially populate this map by setting the position of the terminal log entry of their search to map to the version of the label they searched for.
 A map may track several different versions of a label simultaneously if a user has been shown different versions of the same label.

 To update this map, users receive the most recent tree head from the Transparency Log and follow these steps for each entry in the map, from